NUNO DA SILVA TANG

 Having gained expertise in luxury design, Nuno returned to Hong Kong to connect with his roots and practice architecture in a new context.
 He worked at several international architecture firms and then joined Graff Diamonds to oversee new store designs and constructions in China, Japan, and the United States.

-In 2020, his design for HKU's Li Ka Shing Medical School Lobby won the World Architecture Award and received both local and international attention.
+Among other honours, in 2020, his design for HKU's Li Ka Shing Medical School Lobby won the World Architecture Award and received international and local attention.

 Below is a selection of Nuno's professional experience and completed projects:

 Nuno designed five boutiques in China for the brand with store locations in Shanghai, Chongqing, Kunming and Nanjing.

 Nuno designed eight boutiques internationally for the brand with store locations in Beijing, Macau, Yokohama, Nagoya, Fukuoka, Houston and Greenwich.

 Working at Kohn Pederson Fox (KPF), Nuno was involved in the interior design of the K11 Musea project.